pytest-dev/pytest-print/README.md

 ### sub-step reporting

-For tests that are long running this can provide a feedback ot the end-user that what is just happening in the background.
+For tests that are long running this can provide a feedback to the end-user that what is just happening in the background.

 ```python